YohSambre/gmod_snte/README.md

 ##########
 Here are all the options offered by SNTE:

-- Malicious net simulation to trick cheaters.
+- Simulate malicious net to catch exploiters.
 - Basic protection against lua_run used by hackers to exploit backdoor.
-- Restrict malicious use of the physics engine via entity exploits (BouncyBall)
 - Automatic banning when calling a suspicious net (reference to the net backdoor list).
 - Semi-automatic compatibility with different systems such as GBAN / ULX / FADMIN / GEXTENSION Use the following convars to display your SNTE bans in the system of your choice: